• Skip to main content

 Disable Smart Zoom on MacBook

-The dragging feature is actually hidden in the Accessibility Settings screen and not available on Trackpad Settings screen.
+The dragging feature is hidden in Accessibility Settings screen and not available on the Trackpad Settings screen.
 Disabling the Dragging feature should help you further reduce the Tap to Click Delay on your Mac.

-1. Click on the Apple Logo from the top menu-bar of your Mac and then click on System Preferences… option in the drop-down menu.
+1. Click on Apple Logo in the top-menu-bar and select System Preferences… in the drop-down menu.

-2. On the System Preferences screen, click on the Accessibility option (See image below).
+2. On System Preferences screen, click on the Accessibility tab.

 Accessibility Option in System Preferences Screen on Mac

-3. On the accessibility screen, click on Mouse and Trackpad option in the side menu and then click on Trackpad Option… button (See image below).
+3. On the next screen, select Mouse and Trackpad in the left-pane.
+In the right-pane, click on Trackpad Option… button.

 TrackPad Options Tab in Accessibility Screen on MacBook